panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ### Step 6: green

-Having the 2 assertions that check the future code, let's write the proper implemention of sum:
+Having the 2 assertions that check the future code, let's write the proper implementation of the sum:

 ```javascript
 export function sum(n1, n2) {